 Innovate.
 Have fun.
 Share.

-I am a sports and tech enthusiast and traveller.
+I am a sports and tech enthusiast and traveller, currently living and working in Bordeaux, France.

 I lived in Saigon, Vietnam from 2012 to 2015.
 Before then, I spent 2 amazing years in Warsaw, Poland.
 And before, a few months here and there (Montreal, London).
 My definition of home might therefore be a little unconventional: I’d say wherever I have a few hangers to put my clothes on, whether it’s for 2 days or 2 years.